gradiuscypher/discord_gradiusbot/README.md

 * Put together help message
 * Pagination helper: https://discordpy.readthedocs.io/en/latest/api.html#discord.Client.wait_for
 * /inventory should have a filter argument to only show specific items
-* fade out page navigation when you hit the end
 * script for filling the DB with test data and multiple test items
 * should figure out what this is useful for: https://discordpy.readthedocs.io/en/master/api.html#discord.Client.add_view